rtk-rs/gnss-rtk/README.md

 Solving method
 ==============

-The solver uses linear algebra implemented in the `nalgebra` library, we do not use a Kalman filter.
+The solver uses linear algebra implemented in the `nalgebra` library.

-This straightforward technique does not require initialization cycles and we can form a Navigation Solution for every input, as long as all criterias were met.
+The current solver is straightforward and does not require initialization cycles.
+We can resolve a PVT for every input as long as the criterias for the current setup are met.

-Some criterias are fixed by physics, others are customized and adjusted in the Solver Configuration.
+Some criterias are fixed by physics, others are customized and adjusted in the `Cfg` structure.

 The minimum requirements to form a solution :

+- the minimal number of SV within the criterias are in sight:
-- at least 4 SV candidates passed all customized requirements
+  - 4 SV in default mode
+  - 3 SV in fixed altitude mode
+  - 1 SV in time only mode
 - user was able to provide observations that satisfy the resolution strategy
 - user was able to interpolate the SV state vector at the required _Epoch_